NoroffFEU/development-platforms/AWS-case-study.md

 #### Advantages of Cloud Computing

-* Trade capital expense for variable expense.
-* Benefit from massive economies of scale.
-* Stop guessing about capacity.
+* Unlimited capacity.
-* increase speed and agility
+* Increase speed and agility
-* Stop spending money running and maintaining data centers.
+* No need to run and maintain data centers.
+* Save money with scalable capasity
 * Go global in minutes

-#### Advantages of using AWS as a Baas platform
+#### Advantages of using AWS Amplify as a Baas platform

 #### Discuss the product's strengths.

 ## Weaknesses

+* Complex and steep learning curve
+* Needs to be

 #### Discuss the product's weaknesses.